Hoe Kies je het Gewicht van een Verzwaringsdeken voor je Kind?

 • From 37 kg: 6 kg blanket

-Keep reading to discover how weighted blankets work and how to choose the right one for your child.
+Keep reading to discover exactly how weighted blankets work and how to choose the right one for your child.

-What is a weighted blanket?
+What is a Weighted Blanket?

 Deep Pressure Stimulation